devjgm/papers/cpp_civil_time.md

 See the Technical Specification section below for more about alignment.

-There are indeed ways to accomplish the task of adding a month to Jan 31 with this Civil Time Library, but they require the programmer to be more explicit about their intent so the answer is unsurprising.
+There are indeed ways to accomplish the task of adding a month to Jan 31 with this Civil-Time Library, but they require the programmer to be more explicit about their intent so the answer is unsurprising.
 There is an example showing this later in this paper.
 In practice, we have found few places in Google code where programmers wanted unaligned arithmetic, but in those few cases the